-1 Α. So, I've a lot of respect for Debbie Burns and we worked 2 well together, but this back channel communication 3 that's going on, I don't think it was appropriate.
+1 Α. So, I've a lot of respect of Debbie Burns and we worked 2 well together, but this back channel communication 3 that's going on, I don't think it was appropriate.
 If 4 we go back to the five recommendations of the SAI, if 5 you wouldn't mind showing them on the screen, please?
-12:11

-6 121 Q. Sure.
+12:11 6 121 Q. Sure.
 TRU-278679.
 And just over the page.
-I beg your pardon.

-A. So, we as a team instigated uro-oncology review clinics on the back of this.
-So clinic codes were generated, and that meant that patients on the waiting lists were easily identifiable as a uro-oncology patient so that they would be prioritised in terms of getting their review.
+I beg your 7 pardon.
+8 Α. So, we as a team instigated uro-oncology review clinics 9 on the back of this.
+So clinic codes were generated, 10 and that meant that patients on the waiting lists were 12:11 11 easily identifiable as a uro-oncology patient so that 12 they would be prioritised in terms of getting their 13 review.
 So we as a team did that.
-So, you know, that is -- we didn't ask anybody else to sort that out, we sorted that out.

-The second bit is a point that I think goes well outside our own department, and I disagree with Debbie Burns when she describes how we should have been sorting this out, because if any consultant leaves any department there is going to be work left behind, and if the Trust does not have a policy in place as to how that will be managed, then that's the Trust's fault, that is a problem with the governance within the Trust.
-So I was making the point that, yes, the urologists had a consultant leave, there was no formal or robust process in place to manage that consultant's workload, but that point was equally applicable to any consultant leaving any post within the Trust, and I think that's
+So, you know, that 14 is we didn't ask anybody else to sort that out, we 15 sorted that out.
+12:12 16 17 The second bit is a point that I think goes well 18 outside our own department, and I disagree with Debbie 19 Burns when she describes how we should have been 20 sorting this out, because if any consultant leaves any 12:12 21 department there is going to be work left behind, and 22 if the Trust does not have a policy in place as to how 23 that will be managed, then that's the Trust's fault, 24 that is a problem with the governance within the Trust.
+25 So I was making the point that, yes, the urologists had 12:12 26 had a consultant leave, there was no formal or robust 27 process in place to manage that consultant's workload, 28 but that point was equally applicable to any consultant 29 leaving any post within the Trust, and I think that's

 1 where she has missed the point on that.
 2 3 The fact that Radiology reports, at that point in time 4 they were coming in paper format, there was no facility 5 to sign them off electronically.
 There is now a, there 12:13 6 was a note came from the Medical Director's office some 7 years after this, advising all members of medical staff 8 about the actioning of results and the signing off of 9 results.
 That came after this recommendation.
 10 12:13 11 In Urology now we have a process whereby we use 12 electronic sign off, and that's audited, and in 13 particular we receive a report for Radiology sign off, 14 it is coded red, green and orange, and that is provided 15 by our Head of Service to us so that we can see that we 12:13 16 are on track for all of this activity.
 17 18 The discharge letter issue is largely pointed at the 19 fact that Mr. O'Brien wasn't dictating letters on time 20 and it was to lay that out that that was an 12:13 21 expectation, a reasonable clinic expectation.
 22 23 And we have and point 5, we have subsequently put in 24 place a written communication record for uro-oncology 25 patients following their consultation.
-12:14 26 27 So I think, you know, for Mrs. Burns to give evidence 28 and in the email statements to say that we were passing the buck, is clearly wrong, it's not in keeping with
+12:14 26 27 So I think, you know, for Mrs. Burns to give evidence 28 and in the email statements to say that we were passing 29 the buck, is clearly wrong, it's not in keeping with